HarryPaniccc/DnD/World of Helodaria/Vessel of Avarice.md

 The Vessel of Avarice is an artefact forged before the end of the Age of Ascension.
-It was used by [[Athelstan]] to claim the power of the sun and the stars and become a vampire that was able to drink light.
+It was used by [[Athelstan]] to absorb a fragment of the [[Primordial of Hunger]], and become a blood god.
+In the year 813PF, [[Kanan Einzbern]] with the help of [[Lathran, Avatar of Lathander|Lathran]] destroyed the Vessel.

 # Vessel of Avarice
 *Wondrous Item, Artefact, Requires Attunement* **Artefact Properties**.
 The Vessel has the following properties, which you gain while attuned to it: